amjjd/rustrast/rustrast-05/README.md

 Therefore my next attempt was to assign triangles to between one to four bins, according to the tile where each of their bounding box corners is.
-Doing this without dynamic memory allocation meant creating large buffers, but there was an immediate improvement: while binning takes around 0.75ms, triangle filling now benefits from multithreading, bringing the total time to calculate bounding boxes, bin triangles, and fill them to well under 4ms with four threads.
+Doing this without dynamic memory allocation meant creating large buffers, but there was an immediate improvement: while binning took around 0.75ms, triangle filling finally benefitted from multithreading, bringing the total time to calculate bounding boxes, bin triangles, and fill them to well under 4ms with four threads.

-I couldn't let it be, so I parallelised binning and got the time taken down to just under 0.5ms using four threads;
-hardly worth the effort but maybe a larger scene would show more impact.
+I couldn't let it be, so I parallelised binning by storing as many lists of triangles per tile as threads, and adding some dynamic memory management (at least for the first couple of frames after resizing the window) and got the time taken down to just under 0.5ms using four threads; hardly worth the effort but maybe a larger scene would show more impact.
 And with that, it was time to move on.

 My Rust is rusty
 ----------------